TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 The release of Nexus was just the beginning though, as in the next decade people witnessed the first releases of browsers such as Mosaic Browser, which quickly gained popularity and became the most popular browser on the globe.
 From there, the growth of the World Wide Web exploded with the releases of Opera and Netscape Navigator browsers.

 In 1995 the world got introduced to the first version of Internet Explorer, which became the dominant player in the market.
-At some point, Microsoft Edge was used by more than 90% of all users.
+At some point, Internet Explorer was used by more than 90% of all users.
 To counter this dominance, Netscape launched what would become Mozilla Foundation which develops and maintains Firefox.
 Soon after that, in 2003, Apple launched Safari, and in 2008, Google launched Chrome.

 You're most likely familiar with most, if not all these names.<span id="most-used-browser"> There is a lot of [competition among browsers](https://www.youtube.com/watch?v=W4wWdmfOibY) still to this day, even though Chrome (and [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser))) is the dominant player in the market</span>.